c-leitner/3d-models/README.md

 # 3d-models
-A small collection of 3d-models i have designed in openjscad.org
+A small collection of 3d-models I have designed in openjscad.org